naikus/app-context/README.md

 };
 ```

-Then in your main file.
-Wire all the services.
+Then in your main file, wire all the services.
 The order is not important, app-context will instantiate
 your services in the right order.
 ```js
 const webServer = require("./webserver"),